ohaysjy/HDB-resale-prices/README.md

 - Accurately estimate the resale values of HDB flats based on different types and locations.

 ## Problem Statement
-> HDB Resale Prices Predictive Modelling by using Linear Regression to accurately estimate competitive pricing for HDB resale flats for both buyers and sellers
+> "HDB Resale Prices Predictive Modelling by using Linear Regression to accurately estimate competitive pricing for HDB resale flats for both buyers and sellers"

 ## Datasets